fossabot/Records/README.md

 The Xcode compiler will highlight the changed initialiser at compile time.
 It's useful to individually evaluate each call site effected by your schema changes.

-Create a record the CoreData API.
+Create a record using the usual CoreData API.

 ```swift
 let performer = Performer(context: context)